-Ann Obermann, LCSW is a doctoral student in the Graduate School of Social Work.
+Ann Obermann, LCSW is a doctoral candidate in the Graduate School of Social Work.
 Her research interest is in the organizational health of human service organizations and how this directly effects client outcomes and quality of services.
-In addition, she is looking at direct and or vicarious trauma's effect on an organization, its employees, and those it serves.
-Ann has been an adjunct professor at the University of Denver for the past 4 years teaching Trauma Interventions in Social Work and the Cause and Consequences of Child Maltreatment.
+Ann has been an adjunct professor at the University of Denver for the past 7 years teaching Trauma Interventions in Social Work, Causes and Consequences of Child Maltreatment, and Mental Health Assessment in Children and Youth.
+She is also an affiliate professor at Metropolitan State University.

 Ann received her Masters of Science in Social Work from the Univeristy of Wisconsin Madison.
 She was the recipient of the Title IV-E grant award and concentrated in public child welfare.
 Her undergraduate degree is from St. Olaf College in Northfield, Minnesota.